 Marshmallows in Paris: Pain de Sucre

 Maybe more than Americans, French people do like marshmallows.
 A lot.
-You see them in many bakeries and pastry shops, often in long strands, on display either in lengths or tied into knots, in apothecary jars.
+You see them in bakeries and pastry shops, often in long strands, on display either in lengths, or tied into knots, often stored in apothecary jars.
 It’s a tradition that goes back, before the advent of gelatin, when marshmallows were made with mallow extract which was (and still may be) considered good for your respiratory system.

-Nowadays the French eat lots of marshmallows, not necessarily on sweet potatoes, but as a candy or le snack.
+Nowadays the French eat lots of marshmallows, not necessarily on sweet potatoes (as some Americans do at Thanksgiving), but as a candy or le snack.
 And my local pharmacy still carries them…although I don’t think they’re covered by my health insurance.

-One of the most stunning marshmallow displays in Paris isn’t at a drugstore, but at Pain de Sucre in the Marais.
+One of the most stunning marshmallow displays in Paris isn’t at a drugstore, though, it’s at Pain de Sucre in the Marais.
 A recent window featured big, crystal-clear jars filled with colorful, spongy cubes flavored with whiskey, angelica, matcha green tea, and my favorite—dark chocolate coated in flaked coconut.

 They also have little lollypop-like marshmallows dipped in chocolate, meant to be reminiscent of Oursons Guimauve, or marshmallow teddy bears enrobed in chocolate that kids—and a few adults…whose name I won’t mention—have an affection for.